K2-236b

 K2-236b is a Neptune-like exoplanet that orbits an F-type star.
 It is also called EPIC 211945201 b.
 Its mass is 27 Earths, it takes 19.5 days to complete one orbit of its star, and is 0.148 AU from its star.
 Its discovery was announced in 2018.
 This was the first exoplanet discovered by scientists based in India.
-The discoverers were Abhijit Chakraborty (PRL), Arpita Roy (Caltech), Rishikesh Sharma (PRL), Suvrath Mahadevan (Penn State), Priyanka Chaturvedi (Thüringer Landessternwarte Tautenburg), Neelam J.S.S.V Prasad (PRL), and B. G. Anandarao (PRL).
+The discoverers were Abhijit Chakraborty (PRL), Arpita Roy (Caltech), Rishikesh Sharma (PRL), Suvrath Mahadevan (Penn State), Priyanka Chaturvedi (Thüringer Landessternwarte Tautenburg), Neelam J. S. S. V. Prasad (PRL), and B. G. Anandarao (PRL).

 Overview

 The exoplanet K2-236b was discovered in 2018 using the transit method.
-Using this method, astronomers can see everything from methane to water vapor on other planets by photometry.
-It is the only planet orbiting around EPIC 211945201, a G0 class star, situated in the constellation of Cancer in 596 light-years from the Sun.
+Using this method, astronomers can photometrically analyze the atmospheric composition of other planets, detecting compounds such as methane and water vapor.
+It is the only planet orbiting around EPIC 211945201, a G0 class star, situated in the constellation of Cancer at a distance of 596 light-years from the Sun.
 Its host star is aged 4 billion years.
 K2-236b orbits its star in about 19 terrestrial days.
 It orbits closer to the star than the internal limit of the habitable zone.
 It has a low density and may be composed of gas.

 Discovery

 K2-236b was found to be a planetary candidate from K2 photometry in Campaigns 5 & 16.
 The exoplanet transits the bright star (Vmag = 10.15, G0 spectral type) in a 19.492 day orbit.
-The photometric data combined with false positive probability calculations using VESPA may not be sufficient to confirm the planetary scenario but high-resolution spectroscopic are taken using the PARAS spectrograph (19 radial velocity observations) over a time-baseline of 420 days.
+The photometric data combined with false positive probability calculations using VESPA may not be sufficient to confirm the planetary scenario, but high-resolution spectroscopic are taken using the PARAS spectrograph (19 radial velocity observations) over a time-baseline of 420 days.